The relative class number one problem for function fields, I

 We first make a list of candidate Weil polynomials for $A$.
 For $q > 2$ this consists of the single polynomial $(T^2 - qT + q)^{g'-g}$.
 For $q=2$, we identify isogeny classes of simple abelian varieties $A$ of order 1 such that for $i=1,2$, $T_{A,2^i}$ and $T_{A,4}$ is at most the value listed in Table~\ref{table:manypoints bounds} for the pair $(g, 2^i)$, and moreover

 these are all necessary conditions by Lemma~\ref{lem:oesterle2} and \eqref{eq:separate curve count}.

 We next identify candidate Weil polynomials for $C$ for which the resulting values of $\#C(\FF_q)$ (and $\#C(\FF_{q^2})$ for $q=2$) are consistent with at least one choice of $A$, and eliminate those that are ruled out by any of the following. \begin{itemize} \item Bounds on point counts from Table~\ref{table:manypoints bounds}. \item The \emph{positivity condition}: the number of degree-$i$ places on $C$ must be nonnegative for all $i \geq 1$. \item Data from LMFDB (genus $\leq 3$), \cite{xarles} (genus 4), and \cite{dragutinovic} (genus 5) indicating which curves have a particular Weil polynomial. \item The \emph{resultant-$1$ and resultant-$2$ criteria} of Serre \cite[Theorem~2.4.1]{serre-rational} as extended by Howe--Lauter \cite[Proposition~2.8]{howe-lauter2}.
-The latter forces $C$ to occur as a double cover of another curve, whose Weil polynomial must also satisfy similar restrictions.
+The resultant-2 criterion forces $C$ to occur as a double cover of another curve, whose Weil polynomial can sometimes be ruled out.
 (Compare Corollary~\ref{cor:Delta sequence}.) \end{itemize} Finally, we exhaust over pairs of candidate Weil polynomials for $C$ and $A$ to confirm that the resulting Weil polynomial for $C'$ is not ruled out.
 This yields the following.

 \begin{lemma} For $q= 2$, for $g = 0,\dots,6$ we have $g' \leq 4,6,8,10,12,14,16$, respectively.
 Hence by \eqref{eq:riemann-hurwitz1}, if $d \geq 4$ then $g \leq 3$; and if $d \geq 5$ then $g \leq 2$. \end{lemma} \begin{proof} From Lemma~\ref{lem:genus bound q2}, for $g=0,\dots,6$ we obtain $g' \leq 4, 7, 9, 11, 13, 15, 17$, respectively.
 We rule out the pairs $(g,g') \in \{(1, 7), (2, 9), (3, 11), (4, 13), (5, 15), (6, 17) \}$ by exhausting over Weil polynomials as described above. \end{proof}